beamer159/EZD6/src/hero_paths.md

 *Traveler* - On your travels you have had ample opportunity to hone a skill.
 Pick a skill (examples, melee, acrobatics, streetsmart, observation etc...) and gain a boon in that ability.

 *Strands of Fate* - As one who has studied the omens, you have the ability to manipulate luck in favor of the party.
-Party members can use karma against the Rabble Rouser when you are near.
-(Subtracting each karma spent on the RR rolls).
+Party members can use karma against the GM when you are near.
+(Subtracting each karma spent on the GM rolls).

 ## Beastmaster